Palais-Royal: Bourbon restoration to Second Empire

-The duke had Pierre-François-Léonard Fontaine draw up plans to complete work left unfinished by the duke's father.
+The Duke had Pierre-François-Léonard Fontaine draw up plans to complete work left unfinished by the Duke's father.
 Fontaine's most significant work included the western wing of the Cour d'Honneur, the Aile Montpensier, and with Charles Percier, what was probably the most famous of Paris's covered arcades, the Galerie d'Orléans, enclosing the Cour d'Honneur on its north side.
 Both were completed in 1830.
 The Galerie d'Orléans was demolished in the 1930s, but its flanking rows of columns still stand between the Cour d'Honneur and the Palais-Royal Garden.

+Following the July Revolution of 1830 when the Duke of Orléans ascended the throne as Louis-Phillipe I, the palace remained the principal residence of the new monarch.

 In the Revolution of 1848, a Paris mob attacked and looted the royal residence Palais-Royal, particularly the art collection of King Louis-Philippe.
-During the Second French Republic, the Palais was briefly renamed the "Palais-National".
+During the Second French Republic, the palace was briefly renamed the "Palais-National".

-During the Second French Empire of Napoleon III, the Palais-Royal became home to the cadet branch of the Bonaparte family, represented by Prince Napoleon, Napoleon III's cousin.
+During the Second French Empire of Napoleon III, the Palais-Royal became home to the cadet branch of the Bonaparte family, represented by Prince Napoléon-Jérôme Bonaparte, Napoleon III's cousin.
 A lavish dining room was constructed in the Second Empire style, and is now known as the Salle Napoleon of the Council of State.

-During the final days of Paris Commune, on May 24 1871, the Palais, seen as a symbol of aristocracy, was set afire by the Communards, but suffered less damage than other government buildings.
+During the final days of Paris Commune, on May 24, 1871, the palace, seen as a symbol of aristocracy, was set afire by the Communards, but suffered less damage than other government buildings.
 As a result, it became the temporary (and later permanent) home of several state institutions, including the Conseil d'Etat, or State Council.